Meat on the menu, not the agenda, at COP27 climate conference

 "We seem to be wildly off.
 Virtually every time these ... measurements are conducted they disagree with (official data)," said Matthew Hayek, a researcher at New York University.

-Realising they can no longer ignore the role of food production in warming, negotiators from nearly 200 countries at COP27 are holding discussions focused on it for the first time in the U.N. summit's nearly three-decade history.
+Negotiators from nearly 200 countries at COP27 are holding discussions focused on the problem for the first time in the U.N. summit's nearly three-decade history.

-Yet reducing meat and dairy output is not yet on the agenda for governments, many of which give billions of dollars to livestock farmers in subsidies.
-Instead, they are advancing policies to reduce the emissions that livestock make, including with feed additives that reduce the gas livestock emit, and cutting or capturing the methane wafting off manure heaps.
+But cutting meat and dairy output is not yet on the agenda for governments - many of which give billions of dollars to livestock farmers in subsidies.
+Instead, they are advancing policies to reduce the emissions using feed additives that make animals less gassy, and technology that sucks up the methane wafting off manure heaps.

 Activists aren't buying it.